Vision Zero Fundamentals

 Studies & Reports

-Data collection and measurement is a key attribute of any Vision Zero initiative.
-How data is used to communicate about and evaluate progress toward goals should reflect the values of the overall strategy.
-What gets measured gets cared about — make it count!
+Data collection and measurement lays the foundation for Vision Zero.
+How data is used to communicate and evaluate progress toward goals should reflect the values of the overall strategy.

 Effective Vision Zero campaigns use a sophisticated, data-driven approach, ensuring that the right message reaches the right audience at the right time.
 Communications strategies should be tailored to the local audience, and followed up with evaluation.

-- War is Not the Answer: Framing and Messaging for Collective Action on Road Safety - Berkelely Media Studies Group
+- War is Not the Answer: Framing and Messaging for Collective Action on Road Safety - Berkeley Media Studies Group

 - Your Choices Matter - New York, NY